No Products in the Cart

 Which are the preservatives which are considered generally safe, how do I identify them?

 Although it is true that all skins are different and different skins do not have similar reactions to the same products.
 It is generally accepted that naturally sourced preservatives have low or zero toxicity.
-Look for a natural facewash or a product, which claims to be Ecocert and vegan, and most importantly look at their labels and identify the ingredients which are not acceptable.
-Some of the best safe preservatives which do not react with your skin are:
+Look for a product, which not only claims to be Ecocert or organic, but is transparent with its labeling.
+Some of the best safe preservatives which do not cause allergic reactions are: